 Fundamentals may buy the stock if they sense value in an oversold stock.

 In timing trades, oversold stocks allow traders to pinpoint their exact entries.

 Traders can be technicians who saw pull-backs from strong trending stocks.

 A strong trending stock may close lower than its previous 10-day low because of a temporary breather.

 The breather happens because of partial profit taking by traders.

-Profit-taking of stocks above the MA200 is still considered to be strong stocks.
+Profit-taking of stocks above the MA200 is still considered being strong stocks.

 Unless the stock price drops below MA200, the trend is still considered intact.

 It is still in tack because most long-term investors are still holding the stock.

 When investors hold theirs stocks, the stock will continue to rise which invites more traders to buy more.